Wen Chen

 Corentin Laigneau

 Entrance to Tate Modern’s permanent collections is free, and covers eight different themed gallery spaces spread over three floors of the main building.
 Highlights include abstract work by synaesthetic painter Kandinsky, Matisse’s The Snail and Picasso’s Weeping Woman; Marcel Duchamp’s boundary-shattering signed urinal; Rodin’s The Kiss; Warhol’s pop art portraits of Marilyn Monroe; and an embarrassment of Rothkos, Bacons and Dalís besides.
-But you’ll find the most impressive landscape on the top level of the Blavatnik Building – a free viewing platform with stunning panoramic views across the whole city (and wine).
+But you’ll find the most impressive landscape on the 10th floor of the Blavatnik Building – a free viewing platform with stunning panoramic views across the whole city (and wine).

 Christian Battaglia